21371 customer reviews

 The blend of Margaux wine is a legacy of the region's typical grape varieties: Merlot, Cabernet, Petit Verdot, Cabernet Sauvignon, and Cabernet Franc.

-A Margaux wine pairs well with a refined dish, such as foie gras as an appetizer, or a truffle risotto.
+A Margaux wine pairs well with a refined dish, such as a foie gras appetizer, for example, or a truffle risotto.

 For more information, visit the website at Margaux